 - Many yachts have sound systems but you want to have a backup plan.

-- Expect to bunk with a close friend!
-From my observations of other crews, your bunk mate could be different on the last night from what it was on your first night.
+- Expect to bunk with a close friend or significant other.
+From my observations of other crews, your bunk mate may be different at the end from your first night.

 - Male-to-Female Ratio: